 Table of Contents [expand]

-Last updated January 13, 2026
+Last updated May 18, 2026

 Forking creates a new database containing a snapshot of an existing database at the current point in time.
 Unlike follower databases, forks don’t stay up to date with the parent database and you can write to them.
 Forks don’t affect the performance of the parent database.
+This article describes the different methods of creating a fork on Advanced Postgres (Limited GA) databases and classic Postgres databases.

 Use Cases